Adeshola25/Online-Payment-fraud-Detectin/README.md

 Problem faced:

 Imbalanced data: Online fraud is often a rare event, resulting in imbalanced data where the number of non-fraudulent transactions significantly outweighs the number of fraudulent transactions.
 This can lead to models that have high accuracy but poor recall for fraudulent transactions.

+NOTE : In case file is too large to view , kindly  use https://nbviewer.org